 The university conducts many tests and drills each year in connection with its emergency response and evacuation procedures.
-Information pertaining to each of the tests and drills performed during 2019 can be found at Appendix B.
+Due to health and safety concerns related to Covid-19, no routine tests or drills were conducted in 2020.

 Washington University in St. Louis (WashU) completed an exercise of the emergency response plans, including evacuation, as well as a test of the emergency notification system.
-The exercise was announced and scheduled in advance for the WashU Crisis Management Team

-(CMT) and held on December 5, 2019 at 11:30 a.m.
-The exercise consisted of a tabletop exercise held in the Emergency Operations Center on the WashU School of Medicine Campus.
-An objective of the exercise was to "discuss a 'campus-wide' evacuation during an earthquake."
-The exercise scenario involved a 6.5 magnitude earthquake that struck the St. Louis area.
-Evacuation discussions were conducted during module 1 of the exercise.
-A test of the emergency notification system was conducted on September 16, 2019 at 12:00 p.m.
-A WashUAlert was sent by text, voice, and email to 39,690 individuals, which includes all faculty, staff, and students across all WashU campuses.
+The exercise was announced and scheduled in advance for the WashU Crisis Management Team (CMT) and held on December 10, 2020 at 11:30 a.m.
+The exercise consisted of a tabletop exercise held over Zoom.
+An objective of the exercise was to "discuss a campus-wide evacuation in response to a credible threat."
+The exercise scenario involved a credible threat targeted at university residential facilities that triggered a discussion on prioritized evacuation of campus buildings.
+No routine test of the Emergency Notification System was conducted in 2020.

-KNOW WHERE TO GO IN AN EMERGENCY
+KNOW IN AN EMERGENCY